Basit890/Unification/README.md

 - **SQL Injection Prevention**: Prepared statements for database queries
 - **XSS Protection**: Output escaping for user-generated content

-## 📱 Responsive Design

-The platform is built with a mobile-first approach:
-- **Mobile**: Optimized for smartphones and tablets
-- **Desktop**: Enhanced experience for larger screens
-- **Touch-Friendly**: Optimized for touch interactions

-## 🚀 Performance Features
+## Performance Features

 - **Lazy Loading**: Images load as needed
 - **Optimized CSS**: Efficient selectors and minimal redundancy
 - **Compressed Assets**: Optimized file sizes
 - **Caching Ready**: Structure supports future caching implementation

-## 🤝 Project Status
+## Project Status

 This is a **private fundraising platform** developed for community use.
 The codebase is not open for public contribution or copying.

-## 📄 License
+## License

 This is a **private project** and is not licensed for public use, distribution, or copying.
 All rights reserved.

-## 🆘 Support
+## Support

 For support and questions regarding this private platform:
 - Contact the developer directly
 - Check the documentation in the code comments
 - Review the configuration files for setup guidance

-## 🔄 Recent Updates
+## Recent Updates

-### **Latest Version Features**
+### Latest Version Features
-- ✅ Fixed filter bar button alignment
+- Fixed filter bar button alignment
-- ✅ Enhanced photo/document upload capabilities
+- Enhanced photo/document upload capabilities
-- ✅ Modernized admin dashboard UI
+- Modernized admin dashboard UI
-- ✅ Improved campaign search and sorting
+- Improved campaign search and sorting
-- ✅ Added Recent Fundraiser Posts section
+- Added Recent Fundraiser Posts section
-- ✅ Enhanced Top Generous Donors display
+- Enhanced Top Generous Donors display

 ---

-**Built with ❤️ for community fundraising**
+**Built for community fundraising**